dbelyaeff/cogearjs.org/src/pages/docs/support.md

 ```
 # Donate

-If **Cogear.JS** helps you to earn money or even if you just want to give thanks me for the work, please donate:
+If **Cogear.JS** helps you to earn money or if you just want to thank me for the work, please donate:
 * **BTC** 1LSVx5LzYQdHiYxaHREbhfbgVtp8umjGDg
 * **ETH** 0xb8A2E9487004Eaf8D1E1096f1472a388402C3163
 * **ETH Classic** 0x80b819D686C820A551BA2C57e45d94152e529ca4